Learn more about our Book with Confidence and Travel Updates.

 Arrive in Amsterdam

 Arrive in the Dutch capital.
 If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to your European river cruise ship.
-Tonight, enjoy a Welcome Drink and Briefing in the lounge.
-This is also your first chance to experience something you'll enjoy throughout your journey: live jazz piano music in the lounge.
-The dulcet sounds produced an expert piano player will be with you every day on your cruise, and will provide a lovely soundtrack for your trip.
+Tonight, enjoy a Welcome Drink and Briefing in the Can-Can Lounge, followed by a Welcome Dinner.
+Throughout your journey you can enjoy live jazz in the Can-Can Lounge, where a jazz pianist will be performing every evening.

 Amsterdam’s canal ring cruise and your first jazz experience

-After a morning of leisurely cruising, the m/s River Voyager arrives in Cologne.
+After a morning of leisurely cruising, the m/s River Venture arrives in Cologne.
 The city was founded in the first century and became the seat of Roman rule in the region known as Germania Inferior.
 Although it's now Germany's fourth largest city, Cologne preserves many fine medieval structures, including Romanesque churches, the city hall, and three of the city's 12 medieval gates.
-You'll get a feel for this mix of old and new on a city walking tour that will culminate at the massive twin-spired Cologne Cathedral, a UNESCO World Heritage Site.
-While you're here, you'll also visit a local brewery for a taste of this town's famous "Kölsch Bier."
-You'll also enjoy some special jazz features today: an insightful lecture on jazz as well as a performance by a Dixie jazz band.

-A delightful morning walking tour of Old Town Koblenz, a wine tasting and cruising UNESCO-listed Rhine Gorge
+Walking tour of Koblenz’s Old Town, wine tasting and cruising UNESCO-listed Rhine Gorge

-A guided tour of Mainz, the famed Gutenberg Bible, and cruising UNESCO-listed Rhine Gorge
+A guided tour of Mainz, the Gutenberg Bible, cruising UNESCO-listed Rhine Gorge

 Highlights of Heidelberg, a singular treat, and enjoy leisure time in Speyer